 I of course, focused first on the length of the contract.
 Good grief!
 Twelve pages?
 That is, in my not very humble opinion on the topic, a sign of fear or that someone has let an attorney run all over them.
 At the writer’s request there was a second, shorter (only 6 pages this time) contract offered.

-It’s usual, I explained, that the “author” a writer is ghosting for holds the copyright to the work, but it’s best to actually spell that out in the contract, and that there were probably exceptions.
+It’s usual, I explained, that the “author” a writer is ghosting for holds the copyright to the work, but that must be spelled out in the contract to make it clear.
 My ghostwriting contracts for books run maybe three pages, and my non-disclosure runs about two.

 It turns out the writer’s father is a patent, copyright and trademark attorney.
 He’d already strongly advised against signing it.
 In his opinion the contract Debbie was asked to sign would mean she couldn’t ever write in her specialty again.